dwatring/Java-Accessor-Method-Creator/README.md

 ### About Me
 * Visit [Derek-Watring.com](http://Derek-Watring.com/) to view my other projects.
 This site also contains my blog and other personal information.

+#ARCHIVED ON 3/3/2016 | GOD WAS I BAD AT THIS A FEW MONTHS AGO